Applying to Maryville College

-Whether you are currently
+Whether you are currently:

-- applying to enroll in college courses while still in high school ,
+- applying to enroll in college courses while still in high school,

 - a college student applying to transfer,

-- an international applicant,
+- an international student,

 - out of high school and would like to take a couple classes part-time,

-- or a Veteran with Yellow Ribbon Program benefits
+- a Veteran

 Maryville College is proud to have enrolled and graduated many outstanding homeschooled students.
 Your process for admission is the same as for public or private school students.
 However, we strongly encourage you to stay in contact with your Admission Counselor to make sure your application materials are complete.